National Parks

 Great Smoky Mountains National Park in Tennessee and North Carolina

 The fall color season runs from September to November, depending on elevation.
-Take a scenic drive for the easiest way to see fall color though expect traffic delays.
-Roaring Fork Motor Nature Trail, Blue Ridge Parkway (outside of the park), Foothills Parkway and Clingmans Dome offers the best fall color.
+The easiest way to see fall color is to take a scenic drive, though expect traffic delays.
+The best fall colors are at Roaring Fork Motor Nature Trail, Blue Ridge Parkway (outside of the park), Foothills Parkway and Clingmans Dome.

 Great Smoky Mountains National Park is located between Tennessee and North Carolina.
-It is open 365-days a year, 24-hours a day and free to enter.
+It is open 365 days a year, 24 hours a day and is free to enter.

 Discover the National Park Sites of Texas, like Guadalupe Mountains National Park.